JudeWillmer/Windows-Server-2022-Lab/05 - Troubleshooting/README.md

 ## Outcome

 The locked **Active Directory** user account was successfully unlocked, restoring access to the **lab.local** domain.
-This demonstrates a common **Help Desk** troubleshooting procedure for resolving user account lockouts.
+Successful authentication was verified by signing in with the **LAB\katoch.m** domain account and confirming the logged-in user using the `whoami` command.

 ---